Jeffrey Nordling

 Jeffrey Richard Nordling (born March 11, 1962) is an American actor.
-He is known for his roles as Jake Manning in Once and Again, Larry Moss in 24, Nick Bolen in Desperate Housewives, and Gordon Klein in Big Little Lies, as well as various films.
+He is known for his roles as Jake Manning in Once and Again, Larry Moss in 24, Nick Bolen in Desperate Housewives, and Gordon Klein in Big Little Lies, as well as Coach Orion in D3: The Mighty Ducks.

 Early life and education

 Nordling was born March 11, 1962, in Ridgewood, New Jersey, to Robert George Nordling and Lois Nordling (née Dickson).
 He grew up in Washington Township.
 After moving to Saddle River, New Jersey, Nordling attended Ramsey High School, graduating in 1980.
 After high school, Nordling attended Wheaton College in Wheaton, Illinois.
 He graduated with a bachelor's degree in art in 1984.
 He received a Master of Fine Arts degree in 1987 from the Meadows School of the Arts at Southern Methodist University (SMU) in Dallas, Texas.
 Nordling is a Swedish surname.

 Career

 One of his major roles was playing Ted Orion, an NHL pro turned hockey coach in D3: The Mighty Ducks.
 The 1997 TV movie Soul Mates, starring Nordling and Kim Raver, is shown by market researchers at Television Preview as a "new" pilot.
-He played Gaëtan Dugas in And the Band Played On, the HBO production of Randy Shilts' chronicle of the evolving AIDS epidemic, and Capote Duncan in Sex and the City.
+He played Gaëtan Dugas in And the Band Played On, the HBO adaptation of Randy Shilts's book of the same name on the early years of the AIDS epidemic, and Capote Duncan in Sex and the City.
 In 1999 he portrayed original Apple investor Mike Markkula in the TNT movie Pirates of Silicon Valley.

 He played Sela Ward's ex-husband, Jake Manning, on the TV drama Once and Again from 1999 to 2002.
 He starred as Brent Barrow alongside Courteney Cox in the series Dirt on the FX cable network in 2007–08.
 He has also appeared as FBI agent Larry Moss in the seventh season of 24.

 During the 2009–10 season of Desperate Housewives, Nordling played Nick Bolen, a regular and the on-screen husband of Drea de Matteo, but the roles of the Bolens were discontinued after the one season.

 Nordling starred as 9/11 hero Tom Burnett in Flight 93.
 In 2011, he began a recurring role on the medical/crime drama Body of Proof, playing Todd Fleming, the ex-husband of Dana Delany's character, which he played until the show's cancellation.